cccties/book_templates/README.md

 # <a name="english"> book templates

-This is a template collection exclusively for CHiLO-Producer (https://github.com/cccties/chilo-producer) Can not be used separately.
+This template collection is designed exclusively for CHiLO-Producer (https://github.com/cccties/chilo-producer).
+Can not be used separately.

 For usage, see CHiLO-Producer README (https://github.com/cccties/chilo-producer#how-to-use-chilo-producer)